GitTools/GitVersion/docs/usage.md

 Task Name: `GitVersionTask.WriteVersionInfoToBuildLog`

-If, at build time, it is detected that the build is occuring inside a Build Server server then the [variables](more-info/variables.md) will be written to the build log in a format that the current Build Server can consume.
+If, at build time, it is detected that the build is occurring inside a Build Server server then the [variables](more-info/variables.md) will be written to the build log in a format that the current Build Server can consume.
 See [Build Server Support](build-server-support.md).

 ### My Git repository requires authentication.
 What do I do?